-- Since the end of March up to now, the number of hospitalizations is still steadily decreasing. - The largest group of the hospitalized COVID-19 patients in March and April 2023 was still made up by 80+'ers, closely followed by the group of 60-79 year olds.
-Overall, the distribution of these two groups fluctuate over the previous months, with the end of April being characterized by a decrease of patients with an age above 80 years old, and the beginning of May we observe again an increase (Figure 4). - Concerning the comorbidities, it is still clear that largest group in April is those having two or more comorbidities.
+- Since the end of March up to now, the number of hospitalizations is still steadily decreasing. - The largest group of the hospitalized COVID-19 patients in May 2023 is still made up by 80+'ers, closely followed by the group of 60-79 year olds.
+Overall, the distribution of these two groups fluctuate over the previous months, with the end of May being characterized by a increase of patients with an age above 80 years old (Figure 4). - Concerning the comorbidities, it is still clear that largest group in May is those having two or more comorbidities.
 Comparable to the age groups, the distribution of these categories has also been fluctuating over the last months.
-Here, the end of April is also being characterized by a decrease in patients have two or more comorbidities, while the beginning of May the percentage of this group is increasing again.
-(Table1, Figure 8).
+Here, the beginning of May is also being characterized by a decrease in patients have two or more comorbidities, while the end of May the percentage of this group is increasing again.
+(Table 1, Figure 8).